-When the First Fleet came to Australia, it brought with it not only convicts, soldiers, smallpox and sailors, but mice, rats and small Terriers.
-Early crops, better suited to an English rather than Australian environment, failed and the colonists were on the verge of starvation.
-At this time, the little Terriers were highly prized as they preyed on the vermin which feasted on food supplies.
+When the First Fleet came to Australia, it brought with it not only convicts, soldiers, smallpox and sailors, but also mice, rats and small Terriers.
+Early crops, better suited to an English rather than an Australian environment, failed and the colonists were on the verge of starvation.
+At this time, the little Terriers were highly prized as they preyed on the vermin that feasted on food supplies.

 The later colonies repeated this practice, valuing small dogs which didn’t need to eat the precious stores and which would kill not only vermin but the dreaded Australian snakes.
 It isn’t surprising then, given the drastically different environment they were now hunting in for survival, that the mixed Terriers evolved into a breed unique to this country and ideally suited to the country’s challenges.

 These Terriers were small, not needing to eat very much, and could kill their own food.
-They were rough-coated (the bush was not kind to smooth-coated skins) and had a large ruff and apron to protect them from snake bite.
-They also had smooth, small feet, which could handle any terrain.
+They were rough-coated (the bush was not kind to smooth-coated skins) and had a large ruff and apron to protect them from snake bites.
+They also had smooth, small feet which could handle any terrain.

-The first standard for the Australian Terrier was written in 1887 in Victoria, and even then the colour was determined to be ‘blue and tan’ (as it appears in the current ANKC breed standard), not black, sandy or red.
-The Aussie was then recognised as a breed in its own right, and began to be shown regularly among the ‘Rough Coated Terriers’.
-However, since bloodlines were fiercely protected, no one would release any of their information for publication of records.
+The first standard for the Australian Terrier was written in 1887 in Victoria, and even then the colour was determined to be not black but ‘blue and tan’ (as it appears in the current Dogs Australia breed standard), or sandy or red.
+The Aussie was then recognised as a breed in its own right and began to be shown regularly among the ‘Rough Coated Terriers’.
+However, since bloodlines were fiercely protected, no one would release any of their information for the publication of records.

-Much crossbreeding of the variety of small Terriers that arrived on early ships had created the Aussie Terrier.
-Without being able to consult records, no one can know exactly what mix went into making up this great little dog.
-Appearance According to the ANKC breed definition, the Aussie is: “A sturdy low-set dog, rather long in proportion to height with strong Terrier character, alertness, activity and soundness.”
+According to the Dogs Australia breed definition, the Aussie is: “A sturdy low-set dog, rather long in proportion to height with strong Terrier character, alertness, activity and soundness.”

 A long silky topknot protects its eyes and pulling a comb through a few times a week keeps the coat free of loose hair.
-For the show ring, ensure that feet, tail and ears are free of long hair.
-The Terrier's coat, approximately 6cm long, is rough and weatherproof, with a dense undercoat in the winter - being an adaptable Ausiie, most of it is dropped in the summer.
+His coat, approximately 5cm long, is rough and weatherproof, with a dense undercoat in the winter.

 Temperament & Suitability

-Our Aussie is bright, alert, smart, quick to learn, outgoing, usually friendly to a fault and loving.
-It definitely needs a pack leader – in the absence of a human willing to take that role, the Aussie Terrier will not hesitate to become a leader.
-It is longer than it is tall – about 25cm at the shoulder.
+Our Aussie is bright, alert, smart, quick-to-learn, outgoing, usually friendly to a fault and loving.
+It is slightly longer than it is tall – about 25cm high to the wither.

-Unlike most Terriers, the Aussie is not one to start a fight, but if someone else starts one, it does like to finish it.
+Unlike most Terriers, the Aussie is not one to start a fight but he will stand his ground if threatened.

-A very basic little dog, it is relatively free of hereditary faults.
-As in all small breeds there is sometimes a degree of patella displacement, but hip problems, such as Legge Perthes disease, are now almost non-existent, as breeders since the 1970s have worked very hard to eliminate this.
+A very basic little dog, it is relatively free of hereditary faults as breeders since the 1970s have worked very hard to eliminate them.
 Aussie Terriers now live happily all over the world, whether on a farm or in a city apartment.
-They preform well in both the obedience and agility rings – in fact, they generally love to participate in any activity that gives them a chance to bond with a human.
+They perform well in both the obedience and agility rings – in fact, they generally love to participate in any activity that gives them a chance to bond with a human.